What to Expect During a Debt Consolidation Application: Taking the First Step With Confidence

 12th June 2025

-If you’re thinking about combining several debts into one loan, understanding the process may help you feel more in control.
+If you’re thinking about combining several debts into one loan, understanding the process may help.
 This guide walks through what may happen, from checking your debts to starting your first repayment.

 If you’re still getting to know what debt consolidation means, you may want to read our guide here.